The

 Syntax: Self Join

-The following is the basic syntax for SELF JOIN:
+The following is the syntax for SQL Self Join:

 Note: In SQL Server, a Self-join is similar to any other join except that it joins two instances of the same table in the same query.